 Mission Statement: Become a part of one of the nation’s best children’s museums by assisting us with your volunteer time and service.
 Since 1985, Kohl Children’s Museum of Greater Chicago, a not-for-profit, educational facility, has been dedicated to “hands-on” learning and fostering innovative ways to nurture a love of learning in young children through play, exploration, and discovery.
 Kohl is one of the few museums in the country that has always focused on early childhood education – the fundamental, critically important learning that occurs from birth to age eight.

 Mission Statement: The Lisle Township Food Pantry is operated for the benefit of township residents who are in need.
 It is our goal that no person goes hungry.
 The pantry is staffed by a group of dedicated volunteers.
 Some, with over twenty years of service to our township.

 National Runaway Safeline

 Mission Statement: The mission of the National Runaway Safeline is to help keep America's runaway, homeless, and at-risk youth safe and off the streets.

 New Moms, Inc.

-Contact: Emily White Hodge
+Contact: Emily White Hodge, Director of Operations

 Mission Statement: Our mission is to enable, empower, equip, and encourage at-risk adolescent parents and their childrens and with your help, we can break the cycle of poverty and change the future for young homeless and near-homeless families in Chicago.

-Position: Peace Corps Recruiter
+Contact: Rok Teasley, Peace Corps Recruiter